neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 > ⏳ 10

 :::{admonition} Play it out
+**Condition 3: Pacifist and Fighters mix**
-**Condition 2: Pacifist among a population of Fighters** The focal player represents the pacifist behavior.
+One player represents the pacifist behavior.
 The other player represents the fighter behavior.

-The moderator places one blue pen on the table.
-This pen is the 'resource' and it is worth +2 units of fitness.
-The moderator places one red pen on the table.
-This pen is the consequence of losing a fight and it is worth -1 unit of fitness.
+The values of $v$ and $c$ are the same as in Condition #2.
+The moderator places one blue pen on the table representing a 'resource' worth +2 units of fitness.
+The moderator places one red pen on the table representing the consequence of losing a fight and it is worth -1 unit of fitness.

 When the moderator says *go*, both players interact over the resource.
-Decide how the resource and consequence will be allocated according to the 'pacifist' behavior encountering a 'fighter' behavior as described [in the model setup](gt-model-setup_fp) (for example, what happens to the red pen?).
-After the resource and consequence have been allocated, tally the net change in the focal player's fitness as a consequence of the encounter.
+Decide how the resource and consequence will be allocated according to the 'pacifist' behavior encountering a 'fighter' behavior (and vice versa) as described [in the model setup](gt-model-setup_fp).
+After the resource and consequence have been allocated, tally the net change in each player's fitness as a consequence of the encounter.
 :::

-***Q: Make a table that shows the average net fitness of each focal behavioral strategy in each behavioral context that you tested.***
+***Q2: Based on your results of all three simulations, make a table that shows the average net fitness that you tallied for each behavioral strategy (pacifist and fighter) in each behavioral context (pacifist and fighter).***

 ⏸️ PAUSE here for class-wide discussion

 ---
-> ⏳ 10

 The game theory model that you have been playing out can be summarized in general terms according to the following equations.